 The Group is in good relationship with its suppliers.
 The procurement department maintains a list of qualified suppliers, from which project management department procures on an as-needed basis.
 The qualified suppliers are selected based on various criteria, including price, quality, record of timely delivery, location, supply capacity, credit terms, environment protection assessment and customer service.
-The procurement department is responsible to review and update the list of qualified suppliers annually.
-The Group have established long-term relationships for a period ranging from three to ten years.
+The procurement department is responsible for reviewing and updating the list of qualified suppliers annually.
+The Group have established long-term relationships with many suppliers for a period ranging from three to ten years.